Mars — Page 92

 Open

-KENNEDY SPACE CENTER, FLA. - The Mars Exploration Rover 2 (MER-2) is ready for a second spin test in the Payload Hazardous Servicing Facility.
-After mating to the third stage of the Delta II rocket, MER-2 will be transported to the launch pad.
+KENNEDY SPACE CENTER, FLA. - While one solid rocket booster (SRB) is suspended in the launch tower on Launch Complex 17-A, Cape Canaveral Air Force Station, another is raised from its transporter for a similar lift.
+They are two of nine SRBs that will be mated to the Delta rocket to launch Mars Exploration Rover 2.
 NASA’s twin Mars Exploration Rovers are designed to study the history of water on Mars.
 These robotic geologists are equipped with a robotic arm, a drilling tool, three spectrometers, and four pairs of cameras that allow them to have a human-like, 3D view of the terrain.
 Each rover could travel as far as 100 meters in one day to act as Mars scientists' eyes and hands, exploring an environment where humans can’t yet go.
-The MER-2 is scheduled to launch June 5 from Launch Pad 17-A, Cape Canaveral Air Force Station.
+MER-2 is scheduled to launch June 5 as MER-A. MER-1 (MER-B) will launch June 25.

 Open